Skip to the content.

 Multi-docket aggregation

-For cases that span multiple dockets (district + appellate; co-defendants on separate dockets; parallel filings), the AI summary is generated per docket, then rendered as a labeled paragraph block on the index page:
+For cases that span multiple logical PACER dockets (district + appellate; co-defendants on separate dockets; parallel filings in different venues), the AI summary is generated per logical docket — one summary per distinct (docket_number, court_id) pair — then rendered as a labeled paragraph block on the index page:

 3:24-cv-00100 (N.D.
 Cal.): The district court suit alleges …